 Introduction

-The Baku Action Plan describes the ITU-D priorities, scope of activities, associated outcomes and outputs for the period 2026-2029 and includes key performance indicators (KPIs).
+The Baku Action Plan (or ITU-D action plan) describes the ITU-D priorities, scope of activities, associated outcomes and outputs for the period 2026-2029 and includes key indicators (KIs).

-The ITU-D action plan may be updated or modified by the TDAG to reflect the ITU strategic plan, changes in the telecommunications/ICTs environment and/or as a result of the performance evaluation to be conducted each year.
+The ITU-D action plan may be updated or modified by the TDAG to reflect the ITU strategic plan, changes in the telecommunications/ICTs environment and/or as a result of the assessment and evaluation to be conducted each year.

 This Action Plan is also the basis for the annual ITU-D rolling operational plan and serves as an implementation framework as it provides a description on how to achieve the priorities and objectives of ITU-D, as identified by its membership at the WTDC.
-These priorities are based on ITU-D's core competencies and expertise and are closely linked to and aligned with the priorities and objectives identified by the larger development plans/initiatives of the United Nations SDGs, the ITU strategic plan and the WSIS Plan of Action.
+These priorities are based on ITU-D's core competencies and expertise and are closely linked to and aligned with the priorities and objectives identified by the larger development plans/initiatives of the United Nations 2030 Sustainable Development Goals (SDGs), the ITU strategic plan and the WSIS Plan of Action.
 In particular, they all share a common vision of achieving sustainable development by leveraging the opportunities of digital tools and ICTs.

 The ITU-D outputs (products and services) and corresponding KPIs are further elaborated in the ITU-D operational plan, taking into account the experience gained in implementing the Kigali Action Plan.